 - Licensing requirements: You should record app-related licensing requirements.
-These notes will help you to manage license usage effectively and to decide if you need to configure specific features in Endpoint Management to facilitate licensing.
-For example, if you deploy an iOS app, irrespective of whether it is a free or a paid app, Apple enforces licensing requirements on the app by making the users sign into their iTunes account.
+Your notes will help you to manage license usage effectively and to decide whether to configure specific features in Endpoint Management to facilitate licensing.
+For example, if you deploy a free or paid iOS app, Apple enforces licensing requirements on the app by making the users sign into their iTunes account.
 You can register for Apple VPP to distribute and manage these apps via Endpoint Management.
 VPP allows users to download the apps without having to sign into their iTunes account.
-Additionally, tools, such as Samsung SAFE and Samsung KNOX, have special licensing requirements, which you need to complete prior to deploying those features.
+Also, tools, such as Samsung SAFE and Samsung Knox, have special licensing requirements to complete before deploying those features.

 A healthcare organization plans to deploy Endpoint Management to serve as a MAM solution for their mobile apps.
 Mobile apps are delivered to corporate and BYOD users.
 IT decides to deliver and manage the following apps: